+2010 2242

 Million CHF 2019 2018

 Fixed compensation

-Base salary 2 3.071 3.800
+Base salary 3.071 3.800

-Retirement benefits / other benefits 3 1.442 1.870
+Retirement benefits / other benefits 1.442 1.870

 Variable compensation

-Short-term incentive (cash) 45 2.650 4.833
+Short-term incentive (cash) 2.650 4.833

-Long-term incentive (grant value) 6 2.818 4.900
+Long-term incentive (grant value) 2.818 4.900

-Other compensation 7 5.002
+Other compensation 5.002

 Total 14.983 15.403

 Ratio of fixed to variable compensation (average of Executive Committee members) 62.27% 49.41%

-1 Average of 5.17 members in 2019 and average of 5.00 members in 2018.
+Average of 5.17 members in 2019 and average of 5.00 members in 2018.
 Mr. Ridinger and Mr. Helemann stepped down from the Executive Committee on 28 February 2019 and 31 March 2019 respectively.
 Mr. Stoffel became an Executive Committee member effective 1 March 2019.
 Mr. Funk stepped down from the Executive Committee at the end of November 2019.
 At the same time Mr. Baehny was appointed CEO ad interim by the Board of Directors Base salary levels include compensation for Mr. Baehny in relation to the role of CEO ad interim for the month of December 2019.
-See page [202] for full details

-Social security, pension fund and other benefits.
-The social security and pension fund amounts disclosed on this line represent the full costs of the employer contributions for 2019 and 2018.
-The table shows the fair value of the other benefits as well as compensation for unused vacation days during past years as a member of the Executive Committee The STIP achievement for 2019 was 102.24% (2018: 140.10%) and will be paid out in May 2020 subject to shareholder approval at the 2020 AGM
+See page [202] for full details Social security, pension fund and other benefits.
+The social security and pension fund amounts disclosed on this line represent the full costs of the employer contributions for 2010.
+The foir value of the other value of the pension fund from the pension fund amounts disclosed on the social security and pension fund amounts disclosed on the social security committee on the pension fund amounts disclosed on the social security committee on the pension fund amounts disclosed on the social security committee on the pension fund amounts disclosed on the social security.

-All Executive Committee members met the minimum shareholding requirement in 2019 (see page [197])

-The fair value in 2019 and 2018 was calculated using the market value at grant date.
-It is possible that the eventual value at vesting will be higher or lower (or even zero) Compensation received by Executive Committee members who departed during 2019 (Mr. Ridinger and Mr. Funk) for the period following their departure from the Executive Committee.
+2019 and 2018.
+The table shows the fair value of the other benefits as well as compensation for unused vacation days during past years as a member of the Executive Committee The STIP achievement for 2019 was 102.24% [2018: 140.10%] and will be paid out in May 2020 subject to shareholder approval at the 2020 AGM All Executive Committee members met the minimum shareholding requirement in 2019 [see page [197]] The fair value in 2019 and 2018 was calculated using the market value at grant date.
+It is possible that the eventual value at vesting will be higher or lower (or even zero) Compensation received by Executive Committee members who departed during 2019 [Mr. Ridinger and Mr. Funk] for the period following their departure from the Executive Committee.
 This includes cash payments (base salary, other benefits and STIP) and share awards (LTIP) which were made in line with contractual obligations and applicable LTIP plan rules